blnr/Diction/readme.md

 http://diction.help

-## Usage
+## How to use

 All index searches are temperary sessions on the client-side, which means if you refresh the page, the data will be lost.
 In order to save and share lists, you must log-in or create an account.

 Features:

+* Create, save, and share vocabulary lists
-* Search and add multiple words simultaneously through comma seperation: epitome, fallacy, diction.
+* Search for multiple words simultaneously through comma seperation: epitome, fallacy, aloof.
-* Filter words by name, speech, or definition keywords (e.g. adj, noun, 'dismal').
+* Filter words by title, speech, or definition keywords (e.g. adj, noun, 'aloof').
 * Configure word order through drag and drop using the 'custom order' sort option.